-Our officers and staff are committed to initiating and maintaining close ties with the campus community.
+Our UNKPD family is committed to initiating and maintaining close ties with the campus community.
 If you need to reach the Police Department for any reason, call us directly at 308-865-8911 or stop by our location at 2501 19th Avenue.